 G-sensor and Parking Mode

-The G-sensor triggers automatic recording when any external impact is detected, such as a bump or a scrape.
-Most G-sensor recorded footage can last up to 30 seconds with or without audio.
-These images or footages are safe from the loop recording.
+This triggers automatic recording when any external impact is detected by the cam, such as a bump or a scrape.
+Most G-sensor recorded footage can last up to 30 seconds with or without audio recording.
 The overwriting function will spare these 30 second clips.

-The parking mode keeps your car and all your belongings inside safe from burglars.
+The parking feature keeps your car and all your belongings inside safe from burglars.
 It acts as a 24-hour security guard and activates when it detects suspicious forces.
 You should configure your device to enable these modes.